-DO'S DON'TS • Have pre-positioned contracts in place that you • Award contracts to those with whom you have a conflict procured prior to the disaster incident period.
-These can of interest. be used right away and for the duration of the need.
-Keep an improperly procured Contractor simply • Use contracts from Office of State Procurement . because you do not want to undertake a full and open If you do not use proper procurement once the procurement. emergency or exigency period is over, transition • Make cardinal changes (very significant changes) to a to a competitive procurement with full and open contract scope or amount without re-procuring. competition.
-Piggybacking off of another jurisdiction's existing If possible, even during the incident period, use proper procurement methods . contract. • Award time and materials (T + M) contracts only when necessary and always include a ceiling or not-to-exceed clause.
-Include the required contract provisions , even in emergency contracts. • Contact GOHSEP Legal with questions and for
+DO'S DON'TS procured p positioned contracts in place that you prior to the disaster incident period.
+These can ght away and for the duration of the need. • Award contracts to those with whom you have a conflict of interest .
+Keep an improperly procured Contractor simply mergency or exigency period is over, to a competitive procurement with full and petition . • because you do not want to undertake a full and open procurement.
+Make cardinal changes (very significant changes) to a even during the incident period, use proper ent methods. • contract scope or amount without re-procuring.
+Piggybacking off of another jurisdiction's existing e and materials (т + м) contracts only when ind always include a ceiling or not-to-exceed contract.
+Include the emergency e required contract provisions , even in contracts.
+DHSEP Legal with questions and for eassistance.